telangrocks/Shriaknt-Telang-/backend-services/JWT_SECRET_VALIDATION_FIX.md

 # JWT Secret Validation and Error Handling Fix

 ## Problem
-The application was experiencing 500 errors during magic link verification and session exchange.
+The application was experiencing 500 errors during authentication and session exchange.
 The root cause was suspected to be related to JWT secret validation or incorrect configuration.

 ## JWT Secret Validation